stripe/stripe-ios/MIGRATING.md

 1. You use `stripeAccount` to work with your Connected accounts
 2. You use one of the above affected classes
-3. You are setting different `stripeAccount` values on `STPPaymentConfiguration` and `STPAPIClient`, i.e. `STPPaymentConfiguration.shared.stripeAccount != STPAPIClient.shared.stripeAccount`
+3. You set different `stripeAccount` values on `STPPaymentConfiguration` and `STPAPIClient`, i.e. `STPPaymentConfiguration.shared.stripeAccount != STPAPIClient.shared.stripeAccount`

 If all three of the above conditions are true, you must update your integration!
-The SDK used to send the `STPPaymentConfiguration.shared.stripeAccount`, and will now send `STPAPIClient.shared.stripeAccount`.
+The SDK used to send `STPPaymentConfiguration.shared.stripeAccount`, and will now send `STPAPIClient.shared.stripeAccount`.

-For example, if you are a Connect user who stores Payment Methods on your platform, but clones PaymentMethods to a connected count and create direct charges on that connected account ie if:
+For example, if you are a Connect user who stores Payment Methods on your platform, but clones PaymentMethods to a connected account and create direct charges on that connected account ie if:

 1. You never set `STPPaymentConfiguration.shared.stripeAccount`
 2. You set `STPAPIClient.shared.stripeAccount`